warnerjc/liri-node-app/README.md

    * You'll use the request package to retrieve data from the OMDB API.
 Like all of the in-class activities, the OMDB API requires an API key.
 You may use `trilogy`.

+# DONE
 4. `node liri.js do-what-it-says`
   * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

   * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

   * Feel free to change the text in that document to test out the feature for other commands.

 ### BONUS